rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 ### <a id='mutual-tls' class='anchor' href='#mutual-tls'>Mutual TLS encryption between clients and RabbitMQ</a>

 Mutual TLS (mTLS) enhances TLS by requiring that the server verify the identity of the client, in addition to the client verifying the server, which already occurs in TLS encryption.
-In order for this mutual verification to occur, both the client and server must be configured with certificate and key pairs, with the client pair signed by a CA trusted by the server and the server pair signed by a CA trusted by the client.
+In order for this mutual verification to occur, both the client and server must be configured with certificate and key pairs, with the client pair signed by a CA trusted by the server, and the server pair signed by a CA trusted by the client.
 The mutual verification process is shown in the following diagram:

 <img src="/img/mTLS.png"/>

 In addition to the [configuration required to support TLS](#one-way-tls), configuring mutual TLS requires the RabbitMQ cluster to be configured with the CA certificate used to sign the client certificate and key pair, `ca.pem`.
-Create a Kuberntes secret with key `ca.crt` containing this secret
+Create a Kuberntes secret with key `ca.crt` containing this secret:

 <pre class='lang-bash'>
 kubectl create secret generic ca-secret --from-file=ca.crt=ca.pem